wxgao33/xMarkerFinder/README.md

 -r input optimal hyperparameter file (output file of Step 11)
 ```
 - Input files:
-metadata.txt: the clinical metadata of the training dataset.
+train_metadata.txt: the clinical metadata of the training dataset.
 candidate_marker.txt: the optimal panel of candidate markers.
-external_metadata.txt: the clinical metadata of the external test dataset.
+test_metadata.txt: the clinical metadata of the external test dataset.
-external_profile.txt: the relative abundance matrix of the external test dataset.
+test_profile.txt: the relative abundance matrix of the external test dataset.
 - Output files:
 test_result.txt: the overall performance of model in external test dataset.
 test_auc.pdf: the visualization of the AUC value in test_result.txt.